femm-andro/Meta-Resources/README.md

 *Current Version **[000]***

 ## Introduction:
-This is a resource list of resource lists that I have made :)
+This is a list of resource that I made :)

 ## About Me:
 [Here's where you can find more info about me!](https://github.com/femm-andro/femm-andro/blob/master/README.md)